-NCR provides specific solutions for the retail and financial industries, and through the Teradata® Data Warehousing and Customer Services businesses, the Company provides solutions for additional industries such as telecommunications, transportation, insurance, healthcare and consumer goods manufacturers, as well as governmental entities.
+NCR provides specific solutions for industries such as retail, financial, telecommunications, transportation, insurance, healthcare and manufacturers, as well as governmental entities.
 NCR's solutions are built on a foundation of long-established industry knowledge and consulting expertise, value-adding software and hardware technology, global customer support services, and a complete line of business consumables and specialty media products.